phpbb/phpbb-translation-validator/README.md

 # phpBB Translation Validator Extension

+Allows to validate **phpBB 3.1** language packages.

 ## Requirement

 This extension requires phpBB 3.1 to be installed.

 ## Installation Translation Validator for validating a language package

-[Download](https://github.com/nickvergessen/phpbb3-translation-validator/archive/master.zip) the package, unzip it and move the content to `phpBB/ext/official/translationvalidator`, so that the file `phpBB/ext/official/translationvalidator/ext.php` exists.
+[Download](https://github.com/nickvergessen/phpbb3-translation-validator/archive/develop-ascraeus.zip) the package, unzip it and move the content to `phpBB/ext/official/translationvalidator`, so that the file `phpBB/ext/official/translationvalidator/ext.php` exists.

 Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB Translation Validator" extension.